Joey Gallo Player Props: Twins vs. Tigers

 Joey Gallo At The Plate

-- Gallo has had at least one RBI in 25.0% of his games this year (12 of 48), with two or more RBI six times (12.5%).
-He has also been responsible for three or more of his team's runs in four contests.
+- Gallo has had at least one RBI in 24.5% of his games this year (12 of 49), with two or more RBI six times (12.2%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.